majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ## Demo of Evaluation

-The example runs on RT-Thread, uses Y-Modem to receive testing dataset, uses ringbuffer to store data, and the console (msh) to print the results.
+The UCI HAR example runs on RT-Thread, uses Y-Modem to receive testing dataset, uses ringbuffer to store data, and the console (msh) to print the results.

 The layer order, activation, output shape, operation, memory of I/O, and assigned memory block are shown.
 It also summarised the memory cost by neural network.